-In today’s interview, Dr Nick Thompson, a holistic veterinarian and President of The Raw Feeding Veterinary Society gives us a vets perspective on improving your cats and dogs health with a natural, species-appropriate, raw food diet and shares advice about where to start.
+We talk about a vets perspective on how to improve your cat or dogs’ health with a natural, species-appropriate, raw food diet and good advice about how to start.

-In today’s interview, we get a chance to talk about how cats and dogs have evolved to eat a specific diet of mainly raw meat, organs and bones and why feeding them processed canned food or kibble is detrimental.
+We get a chance to talk about how cats and dogs have evolved to eat a specific diet of mainly raw meat, organs and bones.

 Recommended Raw Pet Food Diet Books on Amazon